What Happens When Medicare Stops Paying for Nursing Home Care? (Updated October 2025)

 If you have long-term care insurance, it may cover nursing home care once Medicare stops paying.

 - Coverage: Long-term care policies typically cover various levels of care, including skilled nursing, assisted living, and home health services.
+Benefits and coverage periods vary widely by policy.

-Important: Long-term care insurance is only effective if you purchase it well before you need it, as it’s challenging to qualify for coverage with pre-existing health conditions.
+Important: Long-term care insurance must be purchased before you need it, as it's difficult to qualify with pre-existing health conditions.
+Get a Solace advocate insurance expert to help review your policy and maximize your benefits.

 4. Veterans Benefits